DaniAffCH/multiperson-realtime-pose-estimation/README.md

 ## How does it work?

 LitePose follows a bottom-up pose estimation approach.
-The single-branch architecture ensures high efficiency, while the Fusion Deconv Head implements the scale invariance by using high resolution features.
+The single-branch architecture ensures high efficiency, whereas the Fusion Deconv Head implements the scale invariance by using high resolution features.
 MobileNet structure with large kernels convolution is used as backbone.
-The whole network is scalable with respect to the number of joints and the maximum number of people that the image may contain.
+The whole network is scalable according to the number of joints and the maximum number of people that the image may contain.

 ![Network Architecture!](/assets/structure.png)